STILL VELOCITY

 CE

-Chief Medical Officer, Co-Founder
+Co-Founder, Chief Medical Officer

-Charles is a board-certified emergency medicine physician and clinical advisor bringing frontline medical expertise to Still Velocity’s scientific translation and validation efforts.
+Chas is a board-certified emergency medicine physician and clinical advisor bringing frontline medical expertise to Still Velocity’s scientific translation and validation efforts.
 He holds a degree in Biology from the University of Pittsburgh and completed his medical training at Case Western Reserve University School of Medicine.

-As an attending physician in the Department of Emergency Medicine at the University of Arizona, Charles provides direct clinical insight into the downstream consequences of cold chain failures on patient care.
+As an attending physician in the Department of Emergency Medicine at the University of Arizona, Chas provides direct clinical insight into the downstream consequences of cold chain failures on patient care.
 He serves on the University of Arizona’s Pharmaceutical and Therapeutics Committee, where he evaluates formulary decisions including cost optimization and shelf-life improvement for the health system’s drug inventory.

-At Still Velocity, Charles leads clinical translation — identifying which biologic drug classes would benefit most from ambient-temperature stabilization, evaluating safety profiles of novel protein excipients, and serving as the scientific bridge between computational design and clinical relevance.
+At Still Velocity, Chas leads clinical translation — identifying which biologic drug classes would benefit most from ambient-temperature stabilization, evaluating safety profiles of novel protein excipients, and serving as the scientific bridge between computational design and clinical relevance.

 Case Western Reserve University — MDUniversity of Pittsburgh — B.S.
 Biology